alexisnewton/alexisnewton.github.io/README.md

   <hr>
   <ul>

-My name is Alexis Newton, and I am a fifth-year doctoral candidate at Emory University.
-I am on the job market this year.
+My name is Alexis Newton, and I am an Assisstant Professor at Augusta University as of 2025.
+I did my PhD at Emory University from 2020-2025.
-         My advisor is <a href="https://dmzb.github.io/" target="_blank">David Zureick-Brown</a>.
+         My advisor was <a href="https://dmzb.github.io/" target="_blank">David Zureick-Brown</a>.
 	 Generally, I am interested in Arithmetic Geometry and Number Theory, with a preference for computational research.

 </p><p>